reiniscirpons/rocqblueprint/README.md

 [Sphere Eversion Project](https://leanprover-community.github.io/sphere-eversion/).
 The present project is a fork of `leanblueprint` adapted for use with Rocq.

+> Note: `rocqblueprint` is a new tool and so not many project use it yet.
+If
+> you are a user of the tool, then please make an issue or open a pull request
+> to feature your project in the README!

 ## Installation

 This package depends on `plastexdepgraph` which requires graphviz and its development libraries.